Postmortem: Ludum Dare 53

 # A ROOM

-room before_barricade You're standing in front of an enormous barricade made of junk.
+room before_barricade You're standing in front of an enormous barricade made of junk room.

 prop display Before the junk barricade